TluwaniMS/aws-cloud-practitioner-prep/artificial-intelligence-machine-learning-and-analytics-technology-and-services/readMe.md

 ## AWS Glue

 AWS Glue is a fully managed extract, transform, and load (ETL) service provided by Amazon Web Services (AWS) that makes it easy to prepare and load data for analysis.

+## Amazon EMR (Elastic MapReduce)

+Amazon EMR (Elastic MapReduce) is a cloud-based big data platform provided by Amazon Web Services (AWS) that simplifies the processing of large datasets using open-source tools such as Apache Hadoop, Apache Spark, Apache Hive, Apache HBase, Apache Flink, and Presto.

+## AWS ELastic Search

+Amazon Elasticsearch Service (Amazon ES) is a fully managed service provided by Amazon Web Services (AWS) that makes it easy to deploy, secure, and scale Elasticsearch clusters in the AWS Cloud.
+Elasticsearch is an open-source distributed search and analytics engine built on Apache Lucene, used for real-time search, log and event data analysis, full-text search, and more.

+## Amazon Managed Streaming for Apache Kafka (Amazon MSK)

+Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed service provided by Amazon Web Services (AWS) that makes it easy for you to build and run applications that use Apache Kafka as a data streaming platform.
+Apache Kafka is an open-source distributed event streaming platform used for building real-time data pipelines and streaming applications.